 Prepare for Murphy’s Law

-We understand that, as much as you try to avoid plumbing problem this holiday season, one can slip through.
+We understand that, as much as you try to prevent plumbing problems this holiday season, one can slip through.
 It’s Murphy’s Law at its finest: “Anything that can go wrong, will go wrong.”
 Prepare for Murphy’s Law and holiday guests by having our contact info, JB Water (480) 969-3193, on hand in case of an emergency.

 Or feel to contact us online for any plumbing questions or emergencies.